 The CMAA Emerging Leaders Program (ELP) is designed to provide you with a robust, association leadership and networking experience, as well as prepare you to assume increasingly responsible roles within your organization, your local CMAA chapter, and within the national committee and governance structure.

-The ELP is built around five core elements to help facilitate and encourage interactive engagement with professional Construction Managers (CMs) and industry experts.
+The ELP is built around five core elements to help facilitate and encourage interactive engagement with professional construction managers and industry experts.
 In order to ensure the emerging leader experiences the industry’s full spectrum of activities, the program is designed to incorporate the following aspects over the span of one year:

 - Attendance at both national meetings.

-- Face-to-face meetings and social events held before and during the two national conferences.
+- Face-to-face meetings and social events during the two national conferences.